jaredbrookswhite/barebones_react_hot_loading_boilerplate/README.md

 ### Help
 A couple tutorials can help you get an idea of what's going on.

-[https://github.com/petehunt/react-howto](React Basics) - Quick rundown of the framework [https://egghead.io/courses/building-react-applications-with-idiomatic-redux](Redux) - Redux, a great way to manage application state.
+[https://github.com/petehunt/react-howto](React Basics) - Quick rundown of the framework.
+[https://egghead.io/courses/building-react-applications-with-idiomatic-redux](Redux) - Redux, a great way to manage application state.
 [https://github.com/reactjs/redux/tree/master/examples/real-world](Redux App Pattern) - The redux application pattern, a great way to set up app structure.